TrinityEmulator/TrinityEmulator/README.md

 * **Software Prerequisites**
   1. Ensure that you have turned on Intel VT in the BIOS settings.
 By default, this is turned on for most PCs.
-  2. Install Intel HAXM (recommended version is [v7.6.5](https://github.com/intel/haxm/releases/tag/v7.6.5), install instructions [here](https://github.com/intel/haxm/wiki/Installation-Instructions-on-Windows)).
+  2. Install Intel HAXM (recommended version is [v7.6.5](https://github.com/intel/haxm/releases/tag/v7.6.5).
+Extract the downloaded ZIP file, and simply double-click `haxm-7.6.5-setup.exe` to install.
   3. You should turn off Windows' Hyper-V if it's enabled as it inherently conflicts with Intel HAXM.
 Try the following commands in Windows Terminal:
       ```
       bcdedit /set hypervisorlaunchtype off